codeflixde/csi-red-alert/readme.md

 ![](docs/WatchIssues.png)

 ### Automatic issue closing on implementation
 The tool also handles automatic issue closing.
-If issue was closed but not resolved a new issue is created.
+On the other hand, if an issue is closed, but not resolved, the tool will create a new issue.

 ![](docs/AutomaticCloseIssue.png)